rancidfrancis35/Padle/README.md

 # PadleR
-**Package for summarising GEO query & output to summarise data frame**
+**Package for summarising GEO query & output to summary data frame**

 How to use:
 ```